llmrisks/llmrisks.github.io/src/content/post/week11.md

   <td colspan=1 align="center"><b></b></td>
 </table>

+## Soft Watermarking
-The presenters then explaiedn another approach the authors implement, called "soft watermarking".
+The presenters then explained another approach the authors implement, called "soft watermarking".
 This approach lessens the impact of the red list on low-entropy tokens (which are almost certainly guaranteed to follow the current token) by encoding some flexibility in a "hardness parameter" δ for the green tokens:

 <table><tr>
   <td><img src="../images/week11/soft-watermarking.png" width="95%"></td>